sgr-0007/smart-commenter/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue in the GitHub repository or contact us via email.
+If you encounter any issues or have questions, feel free to open an issue in the GitHub repository or contact me via email [Sagar](sagarhs0007@gmail.com).